2025 India–Pakistan floods: Regions affected

 Heavy rains had been falling in Indian-administered Kashmir throughout August, with a massive cloudburst in Kishtwar on 14 August, killing 68 people.
 In late August, more rivers in Jammu and Kashmir began to rise.
 Two days later, a cloudburst hit Kathua, leaving 7 dead and several injured.
 On 25 August, the Indian government notified Pakistan of water releases along dams on the Tawi river, which flows through Jammu into Sialkot district of Punjab, Pakistan.

 Pakistan then evacuated at least 125,000 people from northeastern regions of the province.
 In Kasur, 75,000 people were evacuated while in Bahawalnagar along the Sutlej, 35,000 people were evacuated.
 Jammu city was then affected by flooding, which displaced at least 3500 people.
 The Sutlej and Beas rose rapidly by August 27, causing Indian Punjab and Jammu Division to declare schools closed.
 13 districts were initially affected, all the border districts as well as districts along the Beas and Sutlej.

+These floods also affected Punjab and its neighbouring states like Himachal Pardesh, Jammu & Kashmir, Uttarakhand, Arunachal Pradesh, Bihar, Chhattisgarh, West Bengal and also in state of Punjab in Pakistan.